10 Life-Changing Reasons You Should Learn to Code

 But you know what else is amazing?
 Being able to understand technical conversations going on around me.
 It’s like being part of some secret society.
 Plus, it is very reassuring of my progress.

 For example, a few months ago I was walking near MIT in Cambridge.
 There were two guys behind me, clearly MIT students, discussing the difference between building some sort of software application with Python versus another language, and I actually understood the gist of the conversation.

 Me, comprehending a technical discussion between two MIT students.
 Who would have thought?

 It can be so frustrating learning to code.
-But at that moment I felt accomplished because it proved that I truly had learned something.
-(Despite all the other days where I think, “I am so lost!”)
+At that moment I felt accomplished because it proved that I truly had learned something. despite all the other days where I think, “I am so lost!”

 10. I Have a Sense of Self-Reliance and Empowerment

 Overall, leveling up my tech skills has allowed me to obtain a greater sense of self-reliance.
-Like I can tame the wilds on the web all on my own.
+I feel like I can tame the wilds on the web all on my own.

 However, as I’ve evolved, it’s become much more than earning extra money.